 In earlier versions of Teradata, this was achieved by collecting column statistics on the dummy “PARTITION” and the Primary Index columns.

-Summary statistics which are defined on a table will be refreshed each time the statistics on any column of the table are updated.
-If you want to avoid the waste of resources, the best practice is to update all column statistics at once instead of doing it column by column:
+Summary statistics defined on a table will be refreshed each time the statistics on any column of the table are updated.
+If you want to avoid wasting resources, the best practice is to update all column statistics at once instead of column by column: